Sustainable Conferencing Initiative

 Bins with recycling compartment in each room

 Are you thinking about your event sustainability?
-Share with us your questions and ideas in Twitter using our hashtag #Sustainable_Conferencing or in our Forum.
 To help finance innovative ideas that enable biologists to collaborate productively while minimising their impact on the environment we are offering Sustainable Conferencing Grants.